sebasmonia/dotfiles/README.md

 ## Emacs config

-A [use-package](https://github.com/jwiegley/use-package) based configuration, that tries its best to be platform agnostic.
+A [use-package](https://www.gnu.org/software/emacs/manual/html_mono/use-package.html) based configuration, that tries its best to be platform agnostic.
-In most cases I prefer smaller packages, if built-in, even better (eg icomplete over ivy/helm, project.el over projectile, etc.).
+In most cases I prefer smaller packages, if built-in, even better (eg fido-mode over ivy/helm, project.el over projectile, etc.).
-I use/used [lsp-mode](https://emacs-lsp.github.io/lsp-mode/) for C#, Python, Java, Go and PHP.
-Haven't revisited dap-mode but I used it in the past for C# with success.
+In the same spirit, I use Eglot for my LSP needs.
-I use [Sly](https://github.com/joaotavora/sly) for Common Lisp.
+My package of preference for Common Lisp is [Sly](https://github.com/joaotavora/sly), a fork of SLIME.
 My theme of choice is [modus-operandi](https://gitlab.com/protesilaos/modus-themes).
 Every once in a while I try other themes, but at most a day later I end up going back to modus.
 My mode line of choice is [mood-line](https://gitlab.com/jessieh/mood-line), a text-only variant of doom-modeline, with two patches: narrowing indicator, and displaying region size when it is active.